evgenyneu/Scrollable/README.md

 **Add source (iOS 7+)**

-Simply add [ScrollableDistrib.swift](https://github.com/exchangegroup/Cosmos/blob/master/Distrib/CosmosDistrib.swift) file into your Xcode project.
+Simply add [ScrollableDistrib.swift](https://github.com/exchangegroup/Scrollable/blob/master/Distrib/ScrollableDistrib.swift) file into your Xcode project.

 **Setup with Carthage (iOS 8+)**

-Alternatively, add `github "exchangegroup/Cosmos" ~> 1.0` to your Cartfile and run `carthage update`.
+Alternatively, add `github "exchangegroup/Scrollable" ~> 1.0` to your Cartfile and run `carthage update`.

 **Setup with CocoaPods (iOS 8+)**

 If you are using CocoaPods add this text to your Podfile and run `pod install`.

     use_frameworks!
-    pod 'Cosmos', '~> 1.0'
+    pod 'Scrollable', '~> 1.0'

 # Usage

-1. Add a scroll view to your storyboard with necessary constraints
+1. Add a scroll view to your storyboard with necessary constraints.
 1. In storyboard, drag content views to the scroll view (labels, images etc.)
-1. In storyboard, add autolayout constraints for the content views: top, bottom, leading and trailing.
+1. In storyboard, add Auto Layout constraints for the content views: top, bottom, leading and trailing.
 1. From storyboard, create a `scrollView` outlet for the scroll view in your view controller.
 1. In view controller's `viewDidLoad`, call: